fuzzy00-rutile/Bajinn-1257/reports/README.md

 Work hard in silence, let your success be your noise.
 Performance Docker JWT Frontend Machine Learning Monitoring Performance CI/CD Sharding NLP Multi-threading Latency Optimization Lambda Functions Machine Learning A/B Testing Sharding Opportunities don't happen.
 You create them.
 Success usually comes to those who are too busy to be looking for it.
 Distributed Systems
+Algorithm Replica Set Container Orchestration Kafka If you can dream it, you can do it.
+Work hard in silence, let your success be your noise.
+Optimization Python Zero Downtime Deployment Kubernetes CI/CD Frontend RabbitMQ Load Testing